parthasm/Useful-Algorithms/Single_Source_Shortest_Path/Readme.md

 Traversal:

 A dynamic programming algorithm is used.
 It grows the number of edges allowed for minimum distance computation to every destination vertex at every step.

-##BellmanFord_Optimal_Stop.py

-Graph Data Structure:

-Same as in Djikstra_DD_Unprocessed.py

-Traversal:

-Same as previous, except that once there is no improvement in the minimum distance-scores in one iteration of the outer for loop, it immediately stops, since the lack of improvement implies that the optima have been reached.
+There are 2 versions and the user can choose one - Naive and Optimized.
+The only difference is that in the opimized version once there is no improvement in the minimum distance-scores in one iteration of the outer for loop, it immediately stops, since the lack of improvement implies that the shortest-path distances have been found.
+The main functionality is performed by the BellmanFord() in 'SSSP.py'.

-##Heap.py

-An implementation of the heap data structure.
-This is the same heap implementation used in Prim's algorithm.
+##SSSP.py

+SSSP = Single Source Shortest Path.
+This file contains functions required to run Bellman-Ford - both naive and optmized versions and heap-based Djikstra's algorithm.

 ##Observations:

 The complexity of Bellman-Ford algorithm = O(m*n)

-The complexity of Djikstra's algorithm  in 'Djikstra_DD_Unprocessed_Heap.py' = O(m*log(n))
+The complexity of heap-based version of Djikstra's algorithm = O(m*log(n))

-Due to lower complexity, the time taken by 'Djikstra_DD_Unprocessed_Heap.py' is one-third of the time taken by 'BellmanFord.py', even in a sparse graph with 200 vertices.
+Due to lower complexity, the time taken by the heap-based version of Djikstra's algorithm is less than one-fourth of the time taken by the naive version of  Bellman-Ford, even in a sparse graph with 200 vertices.
 Interestingly, the optimized version of Bellman-Ford takes the same time as the heap-based version of Djikstra, showing that clever optimizations may compensate for higher complexities,especially with small/medium-sized input.

 ##Note: